JujuAdams/Vinyl/docs/5.0/Configuration-Syntax.md

 ## High-level Structure

 The config file must contain a single struct, and each member variable in that struct defines a different component of Vinyl (assets, labels, patterns, and so on).
 You can read more about the precise meaning of each term [here](Terminology).
 Not every member variable needs to be present for Vinyl to accept the config file.
-Each component has its own syntax requirements and behaviours so be sure to read the documentation by choosing a topic from the sidebar.
+Each component has its own syntax requirements and behaviours so be sure to read the documentation closely.

 ```
 {